 The Food Law Code of Practice requires that all Authorised Food Officers obtain at least 10 hours of update training in food related matters during the year to maintain their competency.
-This has been difficult given the redeployment of staff to COVID related matters.
-However, use has been made of on-line courses and resources and compliance with this matter will be achieved.
-Regular training courses are organised through Food Standards Scotland, Royal Environmental Health Institute for Scotland (REHIS) and Scottish Food Safety Officers Association.
+Use is made of on-line courses, many of them free through FSS.
+Regular training courses are organised through Royal Environmental Health Institute for Scotland (REHIS) and Scottish Food Safety Officers Association, for a small fee.
+Research by officers in matters that are unfamiliar to them is also considered Continuous Professional Development.